marcus-grant/notes/pcde-module19-content.md

 meaning those posts aren't shown.
 Same with users, you control what users and content you want to see.

-#### Identify two issues that could arise when scaling the application.
+#### Identify two issues that could arise when scaling the application

 One issue is the amount of data that needs to be stored and the amount of data that needs to be transferred between servers.